Vanier Canada Graduate Scholarship

 - not hold or have held a doctoral-level scholarship or fellowship from CIHR, SSHRC or NSERC to undertake or complete a doctoral program (or combined MA/PhD or MD/PhD)

-Note: Applicants may apply to both the Vanier CGS program and another doctoral-level scholarship/fellowship program (e.g. PGS D) under the same or different federal granting agency in the same academic year, provided that the research proposed in each application falls within the mandate of the federal granting agency to which the application is submitted.
-Applicants being considered for a Vanier CGS may not apply for a CGS Master’s award in the same year.
+Note: Applicants may apply to both the Vanier CGS program and another doctoral-level scholarship/fellowship program (e.g. PGS D) or a CGS Master’s award, under the same or different federal granting agency in the same academic year, provided that the research proposed in each application falls within the mandate of the federal granting agency to which the application is submitted.

 Applicants must complete the entire application process by their unit’s student submission deadline (which may be earlier than the institution deadline) to be eligible for consideration, this includes: